 - Restrictions – Vacation homes are often located in geographical areas with strict restrictions and regulations.
 They may also be members of HOAs, which often have strict restrictions on the use of the property.

 - Financing – Vacation rental properties are often more expensive than single-family residences and financing is often more expensive than for other types of property.
 Again, interest and other fees are also tax write-offs.
-And, another bright side, there are more options today for financing than ever before thanks to private lending and marketplace lending platforms like Sharestates.
+And, another bright side, is there are more options today for financing than ever before thanks to private lending and marketplace lending platforms like Sharestates.

 - Success is gradual – Developing a vacation rental reputation on platforms like Airbnb and VRBO is based on reputation.
 That means you’ll have to wait for a period before you see regular occupancy.